Texas CHLConcealed Handgun License

 "It will be found an unjust and unwise jealousy to deprive a man of his natural liberty upon the supposition he may abuse it." -George Washington-

 The State of Texas has adopted legislation that allows its law abiding citizens to carry concealed handguns for self protection.
-Obtaining a Concealed Handgun License for the State of Texas requires successful completion of a minimum 10 hour certification course which is outlined by the Texas Department of Public Safety and covers topics on the use of force, gun safety, gun storage, conflict resolution and Texas laws pertaining to use of force as a defense, licensing requirements and laws regulating concealed handgun license holders.
+Obtaining a Concealed Handgun License for the State of Texas requires successful completion of a minimum 4 to 6 hour certification course which is outlined by the Texas Department of Public Safety and covers topics on the use of force, gun safety, gun storage, conflict resolution and Texas laws pertaining to use of force as a defense, licensing requirements and laws regulating concealed handgun license holders.

 If you have questions pertaining to your already submitted application, please contact the DPS CHL Division directly: